 "All these years later, we are still in touch with Bernadette.
 She was heartbroken when David passed away."
-Author: Jean Bartlett (www.bartlettbiographies.com) To Build a Memorial ~ The Story of David McKay This story was sponsored by Pacifican Sue Digre ©2020.
-(Page 5)

 "My mother loved to feed David," Bernadette recalled with a laugh.
 "She would make him 'Dagwood' sandwiches because he loved them."

 "How would I describe David?"
 Bernadette smiled.
 "He had the best personality and he had a lot of friends.
 People just liked him.
 When I look back now on actor Henry Winkler playing 'The Fonz,' David reminds me of the real Henry - a really good guy, a lot of fun, a jokester with the best smile."
 (Henry Winkler played greaser, and cool, bad boy Arthur "Fonzie" Fonzarelli on the 1970s American sitcom, Happy Days.)